 During the course of this audit, at its meeting of April 13, 2011, the School Board approved Agenda Item D-25, which among other actions, implemented a Reduction-In-Force/Layoff of all TSTs (approximately 280).
 The item also provides for rehiring approximately 200 employees from the same pool of technicians as Temporary Network Infrastructure Support Technician (NIST).
 These NISTs will follow an 11.5-month work schedule.
-This reorganization should result in increased IT support services for schools beginning with the 2011-2012 fiscal year and may help to slow or prevent the previously described exodus.
-Due to the sometimes unfamiliar nature of the issues being discussed as well as the prolific use of acronyms when referring to technology, the following definitions are provided for the reader's reference:
+This reorganization should result in increased IT support services for schools beginning with the 2011-2012 fiscal year.